fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ### Javascript fatigue

 Full stack web development is challenging in many ways.
 Things are happening in many places at once, and debugging is quite a bit harder than with regular desktop applications.
 JavaScript does not always work as you'd expect it to (compared to many other languages), and the asynchronous way its runtime environments work causes all sorts of challenges.
-Communicating in the web requires knowledge of the HTTP protocol.
+Communicating on the web requires knowledge of the HTTP protocol.
 One must also handle databases and server administration and configuration.
 It would also be good to know enough CSS to make applications at least somewhat presentable.

 The world of JavaScript develops fast, which brings its own set of challenges.
 Tools, libraries and the language itself are under constant development.
 Some are starting to get tired of the constant change, and have coined a term for it: [Javascript](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) [fatigue](https://auth0.com/blog/how-to-manage-javascript-fatigue/).